ganeti/ganeti/man/gnt-instance.rst

 disk\_cache
     Valid for the KVM hypervisor.

     The disk cache mode.
 It can be either default to not pass any cache option to KVM, or one of the KVM cache modes: none (for direct I/O), writethrough (to use the host cache but report completion to the guest only when the host has committed the changes to disk) or writeback (to use the host cache and report completion as soon as the data is in the host cache).
 Note that there are special considerations for the cache mode depending on version of KVM used and disk type (always raw file under Ganeti), please refer to the KVM documentation for more details.

 security\_model
     Valid for the KVM hypervisor.

     The security model for kvm.
-Currently one of "none", "user" or "pool".
-Under "none", the default, nothing is done and instances are run as the Ganeti daemon user (normally root).
+Currently one of *none*, *user* or *pool*.
+Under *none*, the default, nothing is done and instances are run as the Ganeti daemon user (normally root).

-    Under "user" kvm will drop privileges and become the user specified by the security\_domain parameter.
+    Under *user* kvm will drop privileges and become the user specified by the security\_domain parameter.

-    Under "pool" a global cluster pool of users will be used, making sure no two instances share the same user on the same node. (this mode is not implemented yet)
+    Under *pool* a global cluster pool of users will be used, making sure no two instances share the same user on the same node. (this mode is not implemented yet)

 security\_domain
     Valid for the KVM hypervisor.

-    Under security model "user" the username to run the instance under.
+    Under security model *user* the username to run the instance under.
 It must be a valid username existing on the host.

-    Cannot be set under security model "none" or "pool".
+    Cannot be set under security model *none* or *pool*.

 kvm\_flag
     Valid for the KVM hypervisor.

-    If "enabled" the -enable-kvm flag is passed to kvm.
-If "disabled" -disable-kvm is passed.
+    If *enabled* the -enable-kvm flag is passed to kvm.
+If *disabled* -disable-kvm is passed.
 If unset no flag is passed, and the default running mode for your kvm binary will be used.

 mem\_path
     Valid for the KVM hypervisor.